Philip Humber: Personal life

 Humber married his wife, Kristan, in November 2007.
 They were introduced by mutual friends in 2005.
 At the time of his perfect game, Humber's wife was nine months pregnant with the couple's first child, a son named John Gregory, who was born on May 1.
 Humber comes from a large extended family.

 Humber is a registered member of the Republican Party.
 He has the Bible verse Colossians 3:23 inscribed in his baseball glove.
 He undertook a charitable mission to the Philippines in the 2011–12 offseason with Brett Carroll, where they instructed children about baseball and Christianity.

 Josh Tomlin, an MLB pitcher, is a close friend of Humber.
-From nearby Tyler, Texas, Tomlin competed against Humber in high school, and the two train together during offseasons.
+From nearby Tyler, Texas, Tomlin competed against Humber in high school, and the two trained together during offseasons.
 Humber is currently a Tyler resident.